-Provide a copy of the valid child care license for each proposed center.
+• Provide a copy of the valid child care license for each proposed site.
 The terms of the license must be in line with the application.
-For example, the number of children to be served must be the same or less than the number identified in the license.
+For example, the number of children to be served must be the same or less than the number identified in the license, and the license must be in the name of the agency applying under this proposal.